cvmiller/lxd_add_macvlan_host/README.md

 ## A word about creating MACVLAN interfaces in LXD

-In order for your linux container to reach the internet, it easy to use a profile which attaches the NIC interface of your container to a MACVLAN interface.
+In order for your linux container to reach the internet, it easy to use a profile which attaches the *Ethernet NIC* interface of your container to a MACVLAN interface.
 With the host interface being **eth0**, a typical profile would look like:

 ```
 $ lxc profile show macvlan